npat-efault/picocom/README.md

 ```

 Striping the binary is not required, it just reduces its size by a few
 kilobytes.
-Then you can and copy the picocom binary, as well as the
+Then you can copy the picocom binary, as well as the
 man-page, to wherever you put your binaries and man-pages.
 For
 example: